 High-profile moves on the eve of the summer transfer deadline

-A round up of the deals that have gone through so far on Wednesday.

-With just under 24 hours remaining for English clubs to sign players, many are busy trying to get last-minute deals done.
+With the hours ticking down for English clubs to sign players, many are busy trying to get last-minute deals done.

 Here, PA wraps up the best of the transfers that have been done on the eve of the window closing.